-The following IP guidance note Produced in partnership with Alex Kelham and JJ Shaw of Lewis Silkin provides comprehensive and up to date legal information covering:
+The following IP practice note produced in partnership with JJ Shaw of Lewis Silkin LLP, Alex Kelham of Lewis Silkin LLP and Rob Meredith CTA of PKF Francis Clark provides comprehensive and up to date legal information covering:

 This Practice Note focuses on the commercial protection, exploitation and taxation of image rights in the UK.
 While it covers some laws which can be employed to protect an individual’s privacy (including breach of confidence, data protection, and defamation), it does so within the context of commercial exploitation and protection of a celebrity’s image.
 For detailed guidance on misuse of private information, see Practice Note: Privacy law—misuse of private information.

 Famous sportspeople, entertainers and other celebrities derive substantial income from allowing themselves to be commercially associated with brands.
 It is big business, very big business, and because of this, celebrities and athletes are faced with three very different problems.